 But this depth and conceptual richness can present some problems when discussing maintenance in the context of software project management, where maintenance is often boiled down to time spent paying down technical debt, which takes time away from creating new features or applications.

-Take for example this is a definition of technical debt from Eghbal’s study of open source software communities:
+Take for example this definition of technical debt from Eghbal’s study of open source software communities:

 Code is “cleanest” when it’s first released, because that’s the time at which developers are thinking about the project holistically and writing it from scratch.
 As more code is added incrementally, software starts to become unwieldy, like a building from the 1850s that’s had new rooms, plumbing, and electric wiring added piecemeal over the years.